ekailabs/our-manifesto/Mission.md

 # Our Mission

-Ekai empowers individuals to deploy sovereign agents that compound their intelligence.
+Build the rails for sovereign intelligence.